-- (1) The Doctorate Board decides about the thesis acceptance or rejection and the final grade at the end of the display period of the thesis and the assessments but before the defence of the thesis.
-The grades given by the reviewers, any comments and objections received and the Doctorate Board's own view must be taken into consideration. - (2) The doctorate will be judged to have failed if the thesis is not accepted.
+- (1) The Doctorate Board decides about the thesis acceptance or rejection at the end of the display period of the thesis and the assessments but before the defence of the thesis, if the legal requirements are met, also by circulation procedure.
+The reviews, any comments and objections received and the Doctorate Board's own view must be taken into consideration.
+Pursuant to § 54 paragraph 1 of the Sächsisches Hochschulfreiheitsgesetz (SächsHSFG) a circulation procedure is only permitted if the Doctorate Board has previously failed to reach a quorum at a meeting duly convened for this purpose. - (2) The doctorate will be judged to have failed if the thesis is not accepted.
 The Dean of the Faculty is required to notify the candidate in writing of the rejection of the thesis and the reasons for it.
 This notification must be accompanied by an explanation of the candidate's right of appeal.